Home Lower Mainland Paintball Facilities

 How Much does Paintballing Cost?

-Paintballs are extra and cost between about $10 and $15 per 100, depending on the volume purchased.
+Paintballs are extra and typically cost between about $10 and $15 per 100, depending on the volume purchased.
 Expect to use between 500 and 1,500 paintball bullets in a day (which is why the sport is so expensive), and at most locations you have to buy the venue’s paintballs; you can’t buy them in advance for cheap at Walmart and then bring your own.

 Paintball Games